NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 ## Unresolved Questions
 1. Will we show readme in the updates tab?
 1. ~~What do we show if the package has a ReadMe.txt instead of md?~~
-    * The ReadMe is speced as only accepting MD.
+    * The ReadMe is spec is written as only accepting MD.
 So we will use the nuspec to determine where the readme is and treat it as md, even if the file is actually txt.
-1. ~~What do we show if there is no ReadMe defined?~~
+1. What do we show if there is no ReadMe defined?
-    - Hide the tab from the the details pane
+    * Show the readme tab with a message saying there is no readme for the selected pacakge/version.
 1. ~~Where do we get the ReadMe from when it's not on the disk?~~
     - There is no documented way of getting the ReadMe from the server without downloading the nupkg.
 1. ~~Where are the ReadMe files saved in a package?~~